Sambhav1501/File-Encrypter-and-Decrypter-/README.md

 A simple interactive command-line tool written in C++ for encrypting and decrypting files using a sophisticated three-digit key encryption system.

+## Docker Usage

+You can use this tool without compiling it locally by running the Docker image:

+### Pull the image

+Run-"docker pull <your-docker-username>/cpp-encrypter:latest"

+### Run the container

+Run-"docker run -it --rm -v /path/to/your/files:/data <your-docker-username>/cpp-encrypter"
+Example-"docker run -it --rm -v /home/user/files:/data sambhav1501/cpp-encrypter"

 ## Features

 - **Interactive Interface**: User-friendly menu-driven interface